aditya0811/rate-limiting-api/README.md

 ```
 4) If we want to handle 20 request per minute, assuming we cannot increase maximum bucket size.
-- We can consider caching, and if cache no hit, and no token is left, we will penalize, otherwise,
+- We can consider caching, and if cache is not hit, and no token is left, we will penalize, otherwise,
 will pick response from cache.
 - Another option to consider is run multiple instances at server side, proportionally, increasing the
 API limit.